Power of the Dollar

-Power of the Dollar is the debut EP and unreleased debut studio album by American rapper 50 Cent.
-The EP version was released September 12, 2000, by Columbia Records and Trackmasters Entertainment.
-The album version was originally set to be released as 50 Cent's major-label debut on July 4, 2000, but he was ultimately dropped by Columbia Records after being shot nine times and the album was shelved.
+Power of the Dollar is the debut EP by American rapper 50 Cent.
+It was released September 12, 2000, by Columbia Records and Trackmasters Entertainment.
+A longer version of the EP was originally set to be released as 50 Cent's debut studio album on July 4, 2000, but he was ultimately dropped by Columbia Records after being shot nine times and the album was shelved.
 Subsequently, the album was heavily bootlegged.
-Since then, Columbia has stated it has no plans to release the album.
+Since then, Columbia has stated it has no plans to release the full album.

 The EP features guest appearances from Destiny's Child, Noreaga, and the Madd Rapper.
 The album version was set to feature all the artists included on the EP as well as Bun B and Dave Hollister.
 The album's production was handled by Trackmasters, Red Spyda, Sha Self, DJ Scratch and Erick Sermon, among other producers and was leaked on YouTube in 2012.

 Reception

-AllMusic writes that the tracks utilize "penetrating wit and funk-infused beats, accompanied by grand orchestrations of commanding horns, pronounced percussion, and various string elements".
+AllMusic wrote that the tracks utilize "penetrating wit and funk-infused beats, accompanied by grand orchestrations of commanding horns, pronounced percussion, and various string elements".